Fishing in Vero Beach Fl

 The river of Vero Beach is a popular area for anglers to wade.
-Most of the areas in the river are available to wade, the most popular areas are around the bridges.
-Many docks and bait shops around the river’s banks rent out rods and reels.
+Most of the areas in the river are available to wade.
+The most popular areas are around the bridges.
+Many docks and bait shops around river banks rent rods and reels.

-A great way to fish while getting up close and personal with wildlife without stepping into the water is to kayak fish.
-Many of the river’s parks rent out kayaks for you to launch at one of the many access points along the river.
-There are local captains available for a kayak guided fishing trip in the river of Vero.
+Kayak fish is a great way to fish while getting up close and personal with wildlife without stepping into the water.
+Many of the river’s parks rent kayaks for you to launch at one of the many access points.
+Local captains are available for a kayak guided fishing trip in the river of Vero.

 Many fish are available all year for anglers to catch on a Vero Beach fishing trip.
-The inshore fish caught year-round in Vero Beach are Spotted Seatrout, Tarpon, Redfish, and Snook.
+The freshwater and inshore fish caught year-round in Vero Beach are Spotted Seatrout, Tarpon, Redfish, and Snook.
 All these species require a valid Florida fishing license to catch.

 Certain seasons are best for some targeted fish, and even the fish around Vero Beach all year, such as tarpon, snook, and redfish, may be larger during their optimal months.

 In January, the Sailfish become abundant and close to the coast.
-You can find Flounder, Cobia, and Tripletail Inshore and bottom fish for Lane Snapper.
+You can find Flounder, Cobia, Tripletail Inshore, and bottom fish for Lane Snapper.

 In February, there’s an abundance of mangrove snapper.
 Snook, Jacks, Tripletail, and Sheepshead are all around as well.

-March is an excellent time for mahi-mahi, Sailfish, blackfin tuna, and wahoo offshore.
+March is excellent for mahi-mahi, Sailfish, blackfin tuna, and wahoo offshore.

 April means great weather with active Sailfish, mahi-mahi, and wahoo.

 May is good for King Mackerel, Sharks, and Sailfish out at sea.
 Inshore fishing charters are catching Jack Crevalle and Snook.

 June means summer sailfish, tarpon, sharks, and a lot of snooks.

 July is prime time for offshore fishing in the Atlantic.
 Top species include Sailfish, Mutton Snapper, King Mackerel, Blackfin Tuna, and Wahoo.